promagen/one/README.md

   + dev/test
   + production

 + APIcra, scripts to create enironment for app
     + many different standarisated libraries of shell scripts to create/remove environment

-+ ProMaGen is UI for APIBbuild, based on manual, or for admins, hi leel management
++ ProMaGen is UI for APIbuild, based on manual, or for admins, hi leel management
   + nodejs
   + python
   + js

+vodAPI
++ api ecosystem

+vodAPP
++ cloud for app

 Now is possible to executing directly scripts from apicra by promagen, but we need runner and definition to say, what the server